phpMussel/phpMussel/readme.txt

  4A.
 BROWSER COMMANDS
  4B.
 CLI (COMMAND LINE INTERFACE)
  5. FILES INCLUDED IN THIS PACKAGE
+ 6. CONFIGURATION OPTIONS
- 6. SIGNATURE FORMAT
+ 7. SIGNATURE FORMAT
- 7. KNOWN COMPATIBILITY PROBLEMS
+ 8. KNOWN COMPATIBILITY PROBLEMS

                                      ~ ~ ~

  1. PRE-RAMBLE

  Special thanks to ClamAV for both project inspiration and for the signatures that this script utilises, without which, the script would likely not exist, or at best, would have very limited value. <http://www.clamav.net/lang/en/>

                                      ~ ~ ~
  This script is free software; you can redistribute it and/or modify it under
  the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later